 - If they don’t go to sleep in that time period, I go in, lay them down, and tell them firmly that it is time to go to sleep.
 We can play after the nap, but right now it is time to sleep.

-- That honestly usually solves it.
-If you child is accustomed to following your voice commands, this should solve the problem.
-With a baby, there is a good chance they will cry for a minute or two after you leave.
-A toddler knows what he should be doing and will likely concede and go to sleep.
+A toddler or preschooler knows what he should be doing and will likely concede and go to sleep.
 If not, repeat the first two steps.

 I also practice this method if the child wakes early from a nap.